-Town Clerk's FY2017 Initiatives and Accomplishments
+Town Clerk's FY2018 Initiatives and Accomplishments

-- 1. Implemented the use of new optical scan voting equipment. - 2.
-Successfully managed 2016 Primary Election and 2016 Presidential Election. - 3.
-Successfully managed the first ever Early Voting sessions in Massachusetts for the November 8th Presidential Election.
-Conducted Early Voting sessions at Town Hall, Senior Center, and local nursing home/assisted living facility.
-Offered additional evening and weekend hours during the two week Early Voting Period. - 4.
-Managed, tracked, and coordinated response to public records requests received by the Town. - 5.
-Continue to manage the requirements under the revised Open Meeting Law for the posting of meeting notices and agendas.
-All meeting notices for boards, committees, and commissions are physically posted in the Town Clerk's Office and posted on the Town's Website at least 48 hours prior to the meeting. - 6.
-Continue to manage the Meeting Calendar on the homepage of the Town's website, which displays all Board and Committee meetings, along with agendas, and minutes when available.
-Contribute and manage Town News on the Town's website. - 7.
-Distribute and track Conflict of Interest/Ethics training documentation for all employees and Town Officials as required.
+- 1. Records Access Officer; manage, track, and coordinate response to public records requests received by the Town.
+Serve as a liaison and resource for other departments. - 2.
+Continue to manage the requirements under the Open Meeting Law for the posting of meeting notices and agendas.
+All meeting notices for boards, committees, and commissions are physically posted in the Town Clerk's Office and posted on the Town's Website at least 48 hours prior to the meeting. - 3.
+Continue to manage the Meeting Calendar on the homepage of the Town's website, which displays all Board and Committee meetings, along with agendas and minutes.
+Contribute and manage Town News on the Town's website. - 4.
+Distribute and track Conflict of Interest Law, Ethics Training, and Open Meeting Law for all employees and Town Officials as required.

-Town Clerk's FY2018 Goals and Initiatives
+Town Clerk's FY2019 Goals and Initiatives

-- 1. Continue to expand and promote credit card counter payments and online payments for the purchase of dog licenses and vital records (birth, death, marriage certificates).
-This allows customers to use a credit card in the office when paying for a dog license or vital record. - 2.
-Continue to assess need for additional historic records preservation, digitization, and storage needs for the Town's records. - 3.
-Increase communication with residents through enhanced website content and integration of social media platforms. - 4.
+- 1. Increase communication with residents through enhanced website content and integration of social media platforms.
+Assist with the implementation of new phone/voicemail system for Town Hall Offices. - 2.
+Continue to expand and promote credit card payments and online payments for the purchase of dog licenses and vital records (birth, death, marriage certificates). - 3.
+Continue to assess need for additional historic records preservation, digitization, and storage needs for Town records. - 4.
 Develop tracking and management tools for responding to and managing public records requests.

-The combined FY2018 Town Clerk/Elections budget represents an overall decrease of \$19,102, or 10.93%.
-The decrease is due primarily to only one election (Annual Town Election on May 8, 2018) being held in FY2018 as opposed to the three held in FY2017.
-The departmental budget as presented contains a 2% wage increase for union and non-union personnel.
+The combined FY2019 Town Clerk/Elections budget represents an overall increase of \$24,293, or 15.56%.
+The increase is primarily due to there being three scheduled elections in FY2019 as opposed to the one local election held in FY2018.
+The FY2019 scheduled elections include: the State Primary on September 18, 2018; the State Election on November 6, 2018; and the Annual Town Election on May 14, 2019.
+The departmental budget as presented also contains 2% wage increases for union and non-union personnel.